MackGrissom/next-portfolio/content/index.md

 ---
 layout: Home-4
 seo:
-  title: Web Developer
+  title: Web Developer Mack Grissom
-  description: Custom description for this page goes here
+  description: I'm Mack G a web developer, designer, english business coach and freelancer.
+I love building modern solutions using the latest and greatest technology.
+Have an idea for a website?
+Ready to redesign your existing website?
+Contact me today.
 ---

 ---main